ezhan94/argoverse-trajectory-retrieval-benchmark/README.md

 We've included details for submissions in [submissions/](submissions).

+Our evaluation server will be hosted by EvalAI and is under construction.
 Please check back at a later date for the submission link.

 ## Supplementary Materials